 Avoiding these penalties is relatively easy.
-As long as you worked for 10 years, or your spouse has, then you get Part A premium free.
+As long as you worked for ten years, or your spouse has, you get Part A premium free.
 Whether you need it or not, it makes sense to enroll anyway.

 If you’re working, contact your benefits administrator for your group coverage.
 Ask if the group coverage is creditable coverage under Medicare.
 If so, you don’t need to enroll.
 However, you can still enroll in Part A since it’s premium-free.

-You get a Special Enrollment Period to enroll in Medicare when your group coverage ends.
-If your employer has less than 20 employees, then the group coverage is not considered creditable.
-There is also an open enrollment period.
+When your group coverage ends, you get a Special Enrollment Period to enroll in Medicare.
+The group coverage is not considered creditable if your employer has less than 20 employees.
+There is also an Open Enrollment Period.

 If you have VA coverage, enroll in Part B when you’re first eligible.
-This is because VA benefits are not considered creditable coverage under Medicare Part B. However, VA benefits are considered creditable under a Part D plan.
+VA benefits are not considered creditable coverage under Medicare Part B. However, VA benefits are considered creditable under a Part D plan.

 How Can I Eliminate Medicare Late Enrollment Penalties?

 There are a few ways to try and get the penalty waived.
 You can contact Social Security to appeal the late enrollment penalty.
-If you have a low income, you can apply for the Extra Help program or the Medicare Savings Program.
+You can apply for the Extra Help or the Medicare Savings Program if you have a low income.

-Your penalities will also disappear if you accrued them when you were under 65 and on Medicare due to collecting SSDI for 24 months.
+Your penalties will also disappear if you accrued them when you were under 65 and on Medicare due to collecting SSDI for 24 months.
 When you turn 65, your penalties will reset.

 What happens if I miss the Medicare enrollment deadline?

-If you miss the enrollment deadline, you could incur a late enrollment penalty.
+You could incur a late enrollment penalty if you miss the enrollment deadline.
 Then you might have to wait until a Special or General Enrollment Period to then enter Medicare.